Muyassr/Toy-store-inventory-system/README.md

 # Toy-store-inventory-system
 <b>Objectives : </b><br>
-• Use I/O File
+• Use I/O File<br>
-• Learn how to Define and CreateClasses and Objects.
+• Learn how to Define and CreateClasses and Objects.<br>
-• Learn How to use Constructors.
+• Learn How to use Constructors.<br>
-• Lear how to use Accessor/Mutator.
+• Lear how to use Accessor/Mutator.<br>
-• Learn How to use Reference objects and Reference Types.
+• Learn How to use Reference objects and Reference Types.<br>
-• Learn How to use Array of Objects.
+• Learn How to use Array of Objects.<br>